Elizabeth Monroe Boggs

-Elizabeth Monroe Boggs (April 5, 1913 - January 27, 1996) was a policy maker, scholar, and advocate for people with developmental disabilities.
+Elizabeth Monroe Boggs (April 5, 1913 - January 27, 1996) was an American policy maker, scholar, and advocate for people with developmental disabilities.
 The University of Medicine and Dentistry of New Jersey named "The Elizabeth M. Boggs Center on Developmental Disabilities" in late 1997 in her honor.

 Early life

 Elizabeth Monroe Boggs was born in Cleveland, Ohio.
-She attended Concord Academy and, in 1935, Elizabeth graduated from Bryn Mawr College summa cum laude, with distinction in Mathematics.
-Prof. John Lennard-Jones supervised her PhD work in the Theoretical Chemistry Laboratory at the University of Cambridge; and Prof. Maurice Vincent Wilkes assisted her with the university's differential analyser built out of Meccano.
-After graduating in 1939, Dr. Monroe joined Prof. John Kirkwood’s group at Cornell University.
+She attended Concord Academy and, in 1935, Elizabeth graduated from Bryn Mawr College summa cum laude, with distinction in mathematics.
+John Lennard-Jones supervised her PhD work in the Theoretical Chemistry Laboratory at the University of Cambridge; and Maurice Vincent Wilkes assisted her with the university's differential analyser built out of Meccano.
+After graduating in 1939, Monroe joined John Kirkwood’s group at Cornell University.
 She also worked in the Explosives Research Laboratory in Bruceton, Pennsylvania during the war years.
+Her research on explosive lenses contributed to the implosion-type atom bomb used in the Trinity test and on Nagasaki.

 In 1941, she married Fitzhugh Willets Boggs (1911–1971).
 After the birth of their son David (1945–2000), who had developmental disabilities following an infection, she became involved in advocacy and the development of public policy for people with disabilities.